 Beyond Goodbyes in French

-Today perhaps more than ever, learning French is accessible for a large number of persons.
+Today perhaps more than ever, learning French is accessible to a large number of people.
 Beyond learning the basic vocabulary you can learn how to sound like French.

 You can also take a further step to boost your learning with our online French courses that will help you learn French faster and better.